1976 UCI Track Cycling World Championships

 The 1976 UCI Track Cycling World Championships were the World Championship for track cycling.
 They took place in Monteroni di Lecce, Italy in 1976.
 Due to the 1976 Summer Olympics only seven events were contested, 5 for men (3 for professionals, 2 for amateurs) and 2 for women.

+In the same period, the 1976 UCI Road World Championships were organized in Ostuni.